 Figure 5-5 shows the recurrence (nonexceedance) frequency of springflow over the 97-year period of record as it would exist under each of the three groundwater management scenarios.
-The benefit of the HCP pumping scenario, with measures to avoid, minimize, and mitigate take, compared to the pre-HCP pumping scenario is particularly noticeable at springflows less than about 30 cfs, when adverse effects occur.
+The benefit of the HCP pumping scenario, with measures to avoid, minimize, and mitigate take, compared to the pre-HCP pumping scenario is particularly noticeable at springflows less than about 30 cfs, when adverse behavioral effects begin to occur.